 D. Technical Assistance.
 Describe any technical assistance needs and how they will benefit program beneficiaries.
-N/A
+No technical assistance needs were determined at this time.

 Part 3: Summary Overview of Grant Activities

 A. Information on Individuals, Beneficiaries, and Households Receiving HOPWA Housing Subsidy Assistance (TBRA, STRMU, Facility-Based Units, Permanent Housing Placement and Master Leased Units Only.
 Do not count Supportive Services in this section)